iadvize/documentation/Documentation.md

 ## Payloads
 When an event occurs, an HTTP POST call is issued on the callback urls you set up with the event data.
 Data is sent with “application/json” header content-type, and “json” format as payload.
-Callback urls must be defined with HTTPS protocol and should be available with POST and GET http verbs:
-- POST verb to send data payload,
-- GET verb, to let iAdvize check the availability of the callback (more information in security section below). iAdvize expect to have à 20x http status in callback result.
+Callback urls must be defined with HTTPS protocol and should be available with POST verb to send data payload. iAdvize expect to have à 20x http status in callback result.

 **Output examples of Conversations domain:**